ds-modules/curriculum-guide/README.md

 * **Introduction - **Overview of connector courses, examples of previous courses, and an introduction to the technology used and the pedagogy behind it.
 * **Before the Course - **Sorting out administrative course logistics, syllabus design, and staying in touch with DSEP staff.
-* **The Essentials - **Complete steps in the assignment development workflow, such as creating, publishing, collecting, and grading assignments.
+* **The Workflow - **Complete steps in the assignment development workflow, such as creating, publishing, collecting, and grading assignments.
 * **During the Course - **Miscellaneous questions you may have during the semester, such as how to troubleshoot student errors and how to install new Python packages.

 ## Links to Common Questions